andreschort/shooting/README.md

 # shooting
-Multiplayer shooting game using Quintus and PeerJS
+Javascript multiplayer shooting game using Node, Quintus and PeerJS